coa-project/coa-project.github.io/index.md

 Since the `v2.0` version, PyCoA manages also local data like [JHU-USA](https://coronavirus.jhu.edu/) for the United-States, [SPF](https://www.santepubliquefrance.fr/dossiers/coronavirus-covid-19) or [OpenCovid19](https://github.com/opencovid19-fr) for France.
 Then we get plots like the ones just below.
+Other databases has been added for Italy or India.

 |SPF data | JHU-USA data |
 |------------|-------------|